 Home learning for Term 5

 School leaders have developed an LSP wide approach to home learning for the remainder of the time that schools are closed.
-We will be updating our website on Friday the 17th of April for term 5, with learning for that term.

 We are mindful of the challenge and pressure that home schooling creates to everyone and especially those parents working from home.
 Our approach will not include a suggested timetable to allow families to be flexible – wellbeing is the most important priority for all of us.